Totenfluch/Totenfluch.github.io/README.md

 - **Decentralized Autonomous Organizations, Web3, Blockchain and the Metaverse** (SS23)
 - **Leading the Decentralized Revolution:** Decentralized Autonomous Organizations in Practice (WS24/25)

-## Activities
+## Misc

-- CTO at StableLab, analyzing DAOs
 - Holds a Master of Science in Informatics from TUM and enjoys technology deep dives.
 - Co-Founder of the [PretzelDAO](https://pretzeldao.com), Organizer of [EthMunich](https://ethmunich.de/).
 - Alumni of [START Munich](https://www.startmunich.de/) and very well connected in the Munich startup space.
-- Co-Founder and CTO of Blockcurators GmbH developing [CoinKit](https://coinkit.de) and [Cashrain](https://cashrain.com).
+- Co-Founder and CTO of Blockcurators GmbH developing CoinKit and Cashrain.
 - Enjoys (DeFi-)Games, Bouldering, Skiing, and Conferences in his free time.
+- Visited 16 out of 195 countries

 ## Selected Talks